CodyChuGit/OT2-Camera-Classifier/README.md

 This program has 5 sub programs/actions:

 1. Master_Image_Perspective_Correction:
 A source image is taken from a "Master" OT-2 robot.
-This image serves as a ground truth that future images will reference so all collected data is aligned, regardless of variation in manufacturing camera positioning.
+This image serves as a ground truth that future images will reference so all collected data are aligned, regardless of variation in manufacturing camera positioning.

 2. External_Image_Alignment_And_Transform_Getter:
 Extract transform matrix from aligning contrast markers from future images so that collected images are aligned